CODATA-RDA-DataScienceSchools/Materials/README.md

 # Materials

-Materials from the CODATA/RDA Schools for Research Data Science
+Materials from the CODATA-RDA Schools for Research Data Science